Developer guide

 – Your unique company identifier.flags

-– A JSON object specifying global settings for the identification process.steps
+– A JSON object that defines global settings for the verification session.steps

-– An array defining the specific steps in the verification flow.
-Each step can include its own step-specific flags.
+– An array specifying the steps to be included in the verification flow.
+Each step can have its own step-specific flags.

 ⚠️ The